nllz/IRTF-HRPC/draft-research.md

 Heterogeneity
 :  The Internet is characterized by heterogeneity on many levels: devices and nodes, router scheduling algorithms and queue management mechanisms, routing protocols, levels of multiplexing, protocol versions and implementations, underlying link layers (e.g., point-to-point, multi-access links, wireless, FDDI, etc.), in the traffic mix and in the levels of congestion at different times and places.
 Moreover, as the Internet is composed of independent organizations and Internet service providers, each with their own separate policy concerns,there is a large heterogeneity of administrative domains and pricing structures.
 As a result, the heterogeneity principle proposed in {{RFC1958}} needs to be supported by design. {{FIArch}}

+Human rights
+: Human rights are principles and norms that are indivisible, interrelated, unalienable, universal, and mutually reinforcing that have been codified in national and international bodies of law.
+The Universal Declaration of Human Rights {{UDHR}} is the most well-known document in the history of human rights.
+The apirations from this documents were later codified into treaties such as the {{ICCPR}} and the {{ICESCR}}, after which signatory countries were obliged to reflect them in their national bodies of law.
+There is also a broad recognition that not only states have an obligations vis a vis human rights, but non-state actors do so as well.

 Integrity
-: Maintenance and assurance of the accuracy and consistency of data to ensure it has not been (intentionally or unintentionally) altered {{RFC4949}}.
+: The property that data has not been changed, destroyed, or lost in an unauthorized or accidental manner. {{RFC4949}}.

 Internet censorship
-:  Internet censorship is the intentional suppression of information originating, flowing or stored on systems connected to the Internet where that information is relevant for decision making to some entity. {{Elahi}}
+: Internet censorship is the intentional suppression of otherwise freely accessible information originating, flowing or stored on systems connected to the Internet where that information is relevant for decision making to some entity." (based on {{Elahi}})

 Interoperable
-: A property of a documented standard or protocol which allows different independent implementations to work with each other without any restricted access or functionality.
+: A property of a documented standard or protocol which allows different independent implementations to work with each other without any restriction on functionality.

 Internationalization (i18n)
 : The practice of making protocols, standards, and implementations usable in different languages and scripts (see Localization).